ipeglin/DCST1003/README.md

 # JS9 - Package managers
 Using git, node.js and electron to make a program that stores students and their emails in a JSON database.

+# JS10 - Database communication and use of multiple JS-files
+A replication of JS9, except this time the script is communicating with a SQL database on the web.

+# JS11 - Functional algorythms
+Using simple functions algorythms to simplify tasks.